-The line-of-sight angles of the detector pixels are measured by rotating the instrument about two axes on a cradle, such that the collimated beam from a star stimulus falls under different angles on the entrance slit.
-The cradle will rotate about one axis (the X-axis of the payload reference frame), such that one of the two angles is traversed in the plane tangent to the length of the entrance slit, which is in swath direction.
-It will furthermore rotate about another orthogonal axis (the Y-axis of the payload reference frame), such that the other angle varies orthogonal to that plane, which is the elevation angle in the direction of the velocity vector of the spacecraft.
+The line-of-sight angles of the detector pixels have been measured during pre-flight calibration by rotating the instrument about two axes on a cradle, such that the collimated beam from a star stimulus falls under different angles on the entrance slit.
+The cradle rotates about one axis (the X-axis of the payload reference frame), such that one of the two angles is traversed in the plane tangent to the length of the entrance slit, which is in swath direction.
+It furthermore rotates about another orthogonal axis (the Y-axis of the payload reference frame), such that the other angle varies orthogonal to that plane, which is the elevation angle in the direction of the velocity vector of the spacecraft.
 The cradle angles which are controlled are the tip-tilt and rotation angles.
-The accurate conversion of these angles to azimuth and elevation angles can be done after the alignment measurements.
+The accurate conversion of these angles to azimuth and elevation angles has been done with alignment measurements as input.

-The most common definition for azimuth and elevation in a right-handed Cartesian X, Y, Z reference frame is where the elevation angle is measured from the X-Y plane towards the Z-axis (range $-\pi/2 - +\pi/2$, while the azimuth angle is defined from the X-axis towards the Y-axis (sometimes vice-versa), rotating about the Z-axis (range $-\pi - +\pi$ or $0 - 2\pi$).
-However, if this definition would be employed in the previously defined payload reference frame for measuring the pixel line-of-sight angles of the TROPOMI instrument, by just rotating in the swath direction, the azimuth angle would alternate between $-\pi$ and π , while the elevation would vary between 0 and π for both alternations.
+The most common definition for azimuth and elevation in a right-handed Cartesian X,Y,Z reference frame is where the elevation angle is measured from the X-Y plane towards the Z-axis (range $-\pi/2 - +\pi/2$ , while the azimuth angle is defined from the X-axis towards the Y-axis (sometimes vice-versa), rotating about the Z-axis (range $-\pi - +\pi$ or $0 - 2\pi$ ).
+However, if this definition would be employed in the previously defined payload reference frame for measuring the pixel line-of-sight angles of the TROPOMI instrument, by just rotating in the swath direction, the azimuth angle would alternate between $-\pi$ and $\pi$ , while the elevation would vary between 0 and $\pi$ for both alternations.
 Then by also rotating in the along track direction, both the azimuth and the elevation angle would vary.
 This common definition for the azimuth and elevation thus does not seem convenient in the defined payload reference frame.

 Concluding from the discussion above, a convenient definition for the the azimuth angle is by rotating about the X-axis, from the Z-axis towards the -Y-axis, so that the definition for the elevation angle then follows as rotating about Y-axis, from the Z-axis towards the X-axis (or rather: from the Y-Z-plane towards the X-axis).
-In this way, when changing the angle in swath direction, the azimuth angle will vary from 0 towards the positive and negative numbers (from about -59 to +59 degrees to span the entire field of view).
-When changing the angle in velocity direction, the elevation will vary from 0 towards the positive and negative numbers (up to about -8 or +8 degrees to span the field of view accounting for the spatial smile effect).
+In this way, when changing the angle in swath direction, the azimuth angle varies from 0 towards the positive and negative numbers (from about -59 to +59 degrees to span the entire field of view).
+When changing the angle in velocity direction, the elevation varies from 0 towards the positive and negative numbers (up to about -8 or +8 degrees to span the field of view accounting for the spatial smile effect).

 This definition is illustrated in Figure 55, and is the definition for the LOS angles in the payload reference frame adopted in the geolocation calculations.
-Converting the cradle angles to the payload reference frame LOS angles using the alignment of the cradle alignment cube, the instrument alignment cube, and the star stimulus collimator cube, is considered out-of-scope for this document.
+The conversion of the cradle angles from the on-ground calibration to the payload reference frame LOS angles using the alignment of the cradle alignment cube, the instrument alignment cube, and the star stimulus collimator cube, was part of the derivation of the calibration key data and is described elsewhere.